-Inventory consists of lottery tickets [Scratch'N Win and Breakopen], food and beverage consumables, and restaurant and merchandise supplies.
-Inventory is valued at the lower of cost, determined on an average cost basis, and net realizable value.
+Inventories consists of lottery tickets [Scratch'N Win and Breakopen], food and beverage consumables, and restaurant and merchandise supplies.
+Inventories are valued at the lower of cost, determined on an average cost basis, and net realizable value.
 Costs incurred in bringing each product to its present location and condition are accounted for as purchase costs on an average cost basis.